-In this paper, we consider scales finer than polynomial ones for rates of growth of $\|AT(t)\|$ as $t \downarrow 0$ and decay of $\|(i\eta- A)^{-1}\|$ as $|\eta| \to \infty$.
+In this paper, we consider scales finer than polynomial ones for the rate of growth of $\|AT(t)\|$ as $t \downarrow 0$ and decay of $\|(i\eta- A)^{-1}\|$ as $|\eta| \to \infty$.
 Let $M \colon [0,\infty) \to (0,\infty)$ be a non-decreasing continuous function such that $M(s) \to \infty$ and $M(s) = o(s)$ as $s \to \infty$.
 Here $o(\cdot)$ denotes the little $o$ notation, whose definition can be found at the end of this section.
 We assume that $M$ is a function of positive increase.
-The term, functions of positive increase, was introduced in \cite{Rozendaal2019} for estimating optimal rates of decay of $C_0$-semigroups; see Section~\ref{sec:positive_inc} for the definition of functions of positive increase.
+The class of functions of positive increase was introduced in \cite{Rozendaal2019} for estimating the optimal rates of decay of $C_0$-semigroups; see Section~\ref{sec:positive_inc} for the definition of functions of positive increase.
 Functions of positive increase grow at least at a polynomial rate.
 Hence, if the generator $A$ of a $C_0$-semigroup $(T(t))_{t \geq 0}$ with $\sigma(A) \cap i \mathbb{R}$ compact satisfies

 then $(T(t))_{t \geq 0}$ is immediately differentiable by \cite[Corollary~2.4.10]{Pazy1983}, which is also stated in Corollary~\ref{coro:suff_id} of this paper.
 We also note that the assumption that $M(s) = o(s)$ as $s \to \infty$ is not a strong restriction in the following sense: $M(s) = O(s)$ as $s \to \infty$ is necessary for the estimate \eqref{eq:resol_decay_intro} to hold; see Remark~\ref{rem:M_O_s}.